 How will this EU directive impact your organisation following the result of the UK's referendum to leave the EU?

-There is a two year minimum period in which we remain a member of the EU while negotiating an exit.
-During this period the new regulation will become applicable in the UK without the need for domestic legislation whilst we remain part of the EU.
+The new regulation came into force on 25 May 2018 in the UK without the need for domestic legislation whilst we remain part of the EU.